easycoder/webson/README.md

 ```
 Here I've left out the block for `$Center` as it's unchanged.
 Both `$Left` and `$Right` now no longer declare their own `#element`; instead they set up user-defined variables `$id`, `$width` and `$color` and invoke `$LRPanel` to construct the element.
 Any variable declared or modified at a given level in the structure will be visible at all points beneath that one, but changes do not propagate upwards.

 `$LRPanel` creates a `div`, applies padding to it and creates an inner `div` called `$LRSubPanel`.
 Note how the `$color` variable is passed down and used here, resulting in a white border.
 Note also the use of `calc()` in `$LRPanel` to allow for the padding, which in a conformant browser adds to the height of the element.
-This also neatly introduces another feature of Webson; the ability to put user variables into expressions.
+This also neatly introduces another powerful feature of Webson; the ability to put user variables into expressions.

 ## From here on in
 This has been a brief introduction to Webson.
 To cover every feature in detail would result in a very lengthy article.
 A more in-depth treatment, with examples, can be found [here](https://webson.netlify.app).
 The source code is freely available for use from [the Webson repository](https://github.com/easycoder/webson) and comments are welcome on how to improve it.
 To finish up, here's a screenshot of one of the more complex layouts described in those pages: